1.3 National youth strategy

 Responsible authority for the implementation of the Youth Strategy

-To support the Youth Competence Centre, the Youth Strategy Development Group (Entwicklungsgruppe Jugendstrategie) provides participatory assistance in the implementation of the strategy.
-The group meets regularly to provide input and guidance, ensuring that the perspectives and realtities of young people are reflected in the strategy.
-It brings together diverse expertise from stakeholders such as the Federal Youth Council (Bundes Jugend Vertretung), the Austrian Youth Information Network (Bundesnetzwerk Österreichischer Jugendinfos), the National Network for Open Youth Work (Bundesweites Netzwerk Offene Jugendarbeit), the National Agency for Erasmus+ (OeAD Erasmus+), the National Correspondent for the European Youth Research Network, and representatives of the Department for Youth Policy at the Federal Chancellery.
+The Development Group, led by the Competence Centre for Youth at the Federal Chancellery, supports the Austrian Youth Strategy, especially in the area of youth participation.
+It meets regularly and includes input from various stakeholders, such as the National Youth Council (Bundes Jugend Vertretung), the Austrian Youth Information Network (Bundesnetzwerk Österreichischer Jugendinfos), the National Network for Open Youth Work (Bundesweites Netzwerk Offene Jugendarbeit), the National Agency for Erasmus+ (OeAD Erasmus+), the National Correspondent for the European Youth Research Network, and representatives of the Department for Youth Policy at the Federal Chancellery, to ensure that young people's perspectives are reflected in the implementation of the Strategy.

 Revisions/updates